 If the measure is enacted, the DOS must update election rules, modify election software and information technology systems, and conduct public awareness campaigns to inform voters about the changes to voting in Colorado.
 This initial work is estimated to cost around \$2.8 million in FY 2025-26.
 The DOS must also update public information resources and documents, expand technical assistance to county clerks and candidate campaigns, and verify signatures on a large volume of petitions to determine which candidates qualify for the ballot, including the cost of legal challenges and appeals.
-Increased costs for petition signature verification from requiring all candidates to access the ballot via petition are estimated at about \$1.7 million per year, on average.
+Requiring all candidates to access the ballot via petition increases costs for signature verification by about \$1.7 million per year, on average.
 Lowering the number of required signatures will have an indeterminate impact on signature verification costs, as it may encourage more candidates to file but also reduce the likelihood that a full line-by-line signature review is needed for any given petition.
 Additionally, because the measure is expected to increase county costs to conduct elections (see local government impacts below), cost reimbursement to counties provided by the state, which are equal to 45 percent of county costs under current law, will increase.
 This potential increase will depend on eligible local costs and has not been estimated.

-Page 2 January 12, 2024
+Page 2 January 15, 2024